supportpal/language-files/README.md

+# IMPORTANT - ARCHIVED

+This repository has now been retired in favour of [addon-language-english](https://github.com/supportpal/addon-language-english) following the release of version 4.0.0.

 # SupportPal Language Files - English (en)

 The language files for the [SupportPal](https://www.supportpal.com) system, found at `/resources/lang` in a SupportPal installation.
 This repository will be used to track changes made to the language files between releases.